Okay okay okay. I know, lemon poppy seed muffins are not exactly revolutionary.

-- Combine ingredients separately: Combine the dry ingredients in a large bowl.
+- Mix ingredients: Combine the dry ingredients in a large bowl.
 In a separate measuring jug, whisk together the wet ingredients until smooth.

-- Mix the batter: Add the wet to the dry ingredients and stir just until combined.
+- Make batter: Add the wet to the dry ingredients and stir just until combined.
 Do not overmix!

 - Bake: Reduce the oven heat to 400F.
 Bake the muffins for 5 minutes.
 WITHOUT opening the oven, reduce the heat to 360F and finish baking the muffins for 15-20 minutes, or until a toothpick inserted comes out clean.
 Remember there’s lemon curd in the middle, so stick it closer to the side.

-- Cool the muffins: Cool the muffins in the pan for 5 minutes, then remove to a cooking rack until completely cooled.
+- Cool: Cool the muffins in the pan for 5 minutes, then remove to a cooking rack until completely cooled.